The War Dog Memorial

 Please see video of the 2000 Dedication Ceremony below

-raising over 1 million dollars for the creation of two War Dog
+raising over $1 million for the creation of two War Dog

 Memorials.
 A year later on a cold rainy February morning, before a crowd of 2000 people, the West Coast War Dog Memorial was dedicated at the March Field Air Museum.
 The monument was created by sculptor Tom Schomberg whose other works include the Rocky Monument which stands in front of the Philadelphia Museum of Art, and the Veterans Memorial located at the Riverside National Cemetery.